Banele-mofokeng/git-basic-exercises/README.md

 wow I'm using git
-thank you umuzi for this opportunity
+thank you umuzi for this opportunity from Banele Mofokeng